Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity of Local Independence Models

+Hence, we see that \eqref{eq:exampleMInEr} is clearly in conflict with \eqref{eq:exampleMIn}, and the induced submodel is not causally valid unless $\alpha = 0$ in the observational scenario, i.e. under $P$.

+The example can be seen as a simple dynamic illustration of confounding: Ignoring the role of $U$ would lead us to under-estimate the risk of organ failure under a no-treatment intervention because, observationally, only low-risk patients tend to remain untreated.
 The example demonstrates that causal validity is typically only plausible when the multivariate system of processes and variables considered contains sufficient information on `common causes' even if they are latent, such as the variable $U$ above.
 In the context of causal DAGs, the assumption that there are no omitted variables is known as `causal sufficiency' \citep{sgs:00,hernanrobinsbook}.
 As we will see in Section \ref{sec:ident}, certain variables or processes can, however, be ignored without destroying causal validity.
+In Supplement \ref{appendix: example of faithfulness violation} we provide an more academic example where both faithfulness and causal validity are violated.